pulumi/docs/content/tutorials/stack-outputs-refs-aws/index.md

 The next resource you will add is a Lambda function with function code that will write a simple `.txt` file to your S3 bucket.
 You will also add an IAM role that will [grant your Lambda function permission](https://docs.aws.amazon.com/lambda/latest/dg/lambda-intro-execution-role.html) to access AWS services and resources.

-To start, let's create a new folder in your project named `s3_writer`.
+Create a new folder in your project named `s3_writer`.
 Inside of this folder, you'll create a file named `lambda_function.py` and populate it with code that will write a simple `.txt` file to your bucket.

 ```python
 import json